VanchChen/AnalysisCrash/README.md

-# CompareDysm
+# AnalysisCrash
-Input .Crash &amp; .Dysm to get a parsed crash info.
+Analysis crash info while inputing .crash & .dSYM.

 # How To Use
 This file use only python3, so in Terminal u should...